zzxiang/external-media-without-import/README.md

 You can also add an external media during the process of editing a post or page by clicking 'Add Media' -> 'Upload Files', and in the upload panel click 'Add External Media without Import'.
 The same input interface will appear.

 Note that WordPress needs to know in advance the width and height of an image in order to correctly display it in the media library page and any post/page.
 In most cases, the plugin resolves these properties automatically without worrying you.
 But in rare cases, the plugin may fail to get the width and height of the image you specify when you click 'Add' in the 'Add a media from URL' panel.
 In that case, some input fields will show up and let you fill in the properties manually.

+## Changelog

+**Version 1.0.1**

+Fixed a bug which causes HTTP 500 - internal server error.

+The error occurs in previous version when the plugin fails to get the image size and MIME type.
+The HTTP 500 error causes the plugin message not correctly displayed in the media upload panel.
+It also causes the Add External Media without Import page broken.